MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-cli-to-manage-mobilefirst-artifacts.md

 * [Update and Uninstall the Command Line Interface](#update-and-uninstall-the-command-line-interface)

 ## Prerequisites
-The MobileFirst Developer CLI is available as an NPM package at the [NPM registry](https://www.npmjs.com/).
+The MobileFirst CLI is available as an NPM package at the [NPM registry](https://www.npmjs.com/).

 Ensure **node.js** is installed in the development environment in order to install NPM packages.
 Follow the installation instructions in [nodejs.org](https://nodejs.org) to install node.js.